-In the case of this particular , which is a form for those living or being treated in the state of Virginia, this form will ensure that healthcare providers comply with the HIPAA mandates and local state laws to protect a person’s health information.
+In the case of this particular HIPAA Authorization Form, which is a form for those living in or being treated in New York, this form will ensure that healthcare providers and professionals will comply with the HIPAA mandates and local state laws to protect a person’s health information.

-What would you normally see in a HIPAA Release Form for Virginia?
+What would you normally see in a HIPAA Release Form for New York?

-A HIPAA Release Form for Virginia is a straightforward legal document.
-A typical form will have the following:
+A HIPAA Release Form for New York is a straightforward legal document.
+More often than not, you will see the following:

-- The patient’s information - This part will normally ask for the patient’s (or representative’s) full name, date of birth, current address, and contact information.
-Depending on who is issuing the form, it may ask for a person’s Social Security Number or their Patient Identification Number.
+- Patient Information - This part will collect information about the patient, specifically their full name, date of birth, and current address.
+Some forms ask for the Social Security Number or their Patient Identification Number.

-This section will also state what bits of information may be shared (the patient or their representative will indicate which bits of information they will allow being shared later when they reach a specific part of the form), their right to revoke the access that they have granted to certain individuals, and more.
+This section will state what particular bits of information may be shared (the patient or their representative will indicate which bits of information they will allow to be shared later), their right to revoke the access that they have granted to certain individuals, and more.

-- The name and address of the health provider/professional releasing the medical information will also be included below the authorization statement.
+- Name and address of the health provider/professional that will release the medical information.

-- The full names of people to whom the patient or their representative will grant access are also included.
-Some forms will only have a field for one person, while some will have multiple fields.
+- The full names of people that the patient or representative will grant access to.

-- Signature of the patient or representative at the bottom and the date they signed the form.
+- Signature of the patient and the date they signed the form.

-Now you know what HIPAA Release Forms are all about, we’d like you to know that we at Carepatron created a general template for a HIPAA Release Form for Virginia!
-It contains all the parts we mentioned earlier, and you have free reign to customize it based on your privacy practices and Virginia state laws!
+Now that you know what HIPAA Release Forms are all about, then we’d like you to know that we at Carepatron created a general template for a HIPAA Release Form for New York!
+It contains all the parts we mentioned earlier, and you have free reign to customize it based on your privacy practices and New York state laws!

-You can use the template as inspiration when making your version of the release form, or you can use it as is and add what you need based on your privacy practices and Virginia’s laws regarding protected health information.
+You can use the template as inspiration when making your own release form, or you can use it as is and just add what you need to add based on your privacy practices and NY laws.

 When is it best to use the HIPAA Release Form for New York?